FreddyOm/MScThesis/README.md

 ## Feedback Topics

-- [] "We" or "I" in thesis text -> S.R.
+- [x] "We" or "I" in thesis text -> S.R.
-- [] How much of the implementation should be discussed?
+- [x] How much of the implementation should be discussed?
 All implementation to appendix anyway.
 - [] Chapters 6.1 & 6.2 and chapter 6.3 are kind of redundant, but I would still like to seperate high level pipeline discussion and in depth data visualization.
-- [] Introduction & Motivation?
+- [x] Introduction & Motivation?
 Redundant?
-- [] Technical Background & Related Work?
+- [x] Technical Background & Related Work?
 Redundant?
 Maybe related work more of specific application instead of scientific and presentational work.
 - [] Citation okay?
-- [] Mention less (sub-) chapters in contents?
+- [x] Mention less (sub-) chapters in contents?
-- [] Results and Discussion seperately?
+- [x] Results and Discussion seperately?
 Or together?
-- [] Implementation before Methodoligy, then Case-Study and Results?
+- [x] Implementation before Methodoligy, then Case-Study and Results?
 - [] Introduction topics (GPU Driven, Deferred Rendering, ... )
-- [] Show any code at all in the normal chapters?
+- [x] Show any code at all in the normal chapters?
 Or only use pseudo code?
-- [] Implementation before Methodology?
-- [] Wikipedia source (DirectX) okay?
+- [x] Wikipedia source (DirectX) okay?
 Or not?
 - [] Check title.
 Is it fitting?
 What is the second pass?
 If it is reprojection, then rename!!
 - [] What else in Introduction?
+- [] Kolloquium, Paper & Thesis -> Koll.
+Nach Abgabe 1h (~40-45 Präsi mit Live Demo); Paper zur gleichen Zeit wie MA
+- [x] Methodology as part of case study?
+- [] Games as related work?

 ## Problems